markshperkin/BackgammonAI-frontend/README.md

 Welcome to the Backgammon AI front-end repository!
 This repository features the front-end build of backgammon.

+## preview:
+Please check out the demo of this project at [link](https://shesh-besh.com/).
+Note that I use a free plan, so it may take up to one minute to start working (thanks to render.com).

 ## how to run:
 **Clone the repository**
    ```sh